Nottingham-CTU/REDCap-UI-Tweaker/README.md

 The action tags `@DEFAULT='1.0' @NOMISSING` will always be appended to these action tags and don't need to be included.

+### Use form name prefix when creating fields
+This will populate field names with a prefix based on the form name when new fields are created.

+Static form variable names must be enabled in order to use this feature.

 ### Enable the Data Resolution Workflow on new projects
 This option will enable the Data Resolution Workflow instead of the Field Comment Log on new projects.